-- strategic vision built on his/her past success as a Board director, for example – assessing new markets or a company acquisition or fund-raising.
-The recession in recent years has given directors a lot of invaluable knowledge and experience for dealing with distressed situations as well.
+- strategic vision built on his/her past success as a Board Director, for example – assessing new markets or a company acquisition or fund-raising.
+The recession that followed the financial crisis in 2008/ 2009 has given Directors a lot of invaluable knowledge and experience for dealing with distressed situations.

 - intelligent questioning “Why is the Company doing that?” and gentle challenging of a Board-assumed strategy, to ensure the strategy is right for the business.